jnj16180340/AtTiny-SPI-PWM/README.md

 # AtTiny85-SPI-PWM
 /*

- AtTiny85 acts as SPI slave; upon receiving a byte it sets fast PWM duty cycle to that byte.
+ AtTiny85 acts as SPI slave (Mode 0); upon receiving a byte it sets fast PWM duty cycle to that byte.
 Currently the PWM frequency is hardcoded.

  This uses the AtTiny85 Arduino core available on code.google.com